Synchronize users from Azure AD to WordPress

 - Continue scrolling so SYNC and make sure that all tests are passed successfully.
 You can click the link view in the Data column to see the test data retrieved by the plugin.

-At this point you'll may notice that the test WP-Cron is disabled is not passed.
+Please note At this point you'll may notice that the test WP-Cron is disabled did not pass successfully.
 Since User synchronization heavily relies on WP-Cron and WP-Cron not runs continuously it is strongly recommended that you hook WP-Cron into a n external task scheduling service.
-You can follow the steps explained in this article to achieve this
+You can follow the steps explained in this article to achieve this. |

 Adding a new User synchronization job